 The properties, to which the Company currently has an interest in, are in the development and exploration stage; as such, Prophecy is dependent on external financing to fund its activities.
 In order to carry out the planned exploration and development and pay for administrative costs, Prophecy will spend its existing working capital and raise additional amounts as needed.
-There were no changes in managements approach to capital management during the year ended December 31, 2015.
+There were no changes in managements approach to capital management during the year ended December 31, 2016.
 Neither Prophecy nor its subsidiaries are subject to externally imposed capital requirements.

-(formerly Prophecy Coal Corp.)
-Notes to Annual Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to Annual Consolidated Financial Statements For the years ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)